josvelema/milestone1-UCFD/README.md

 - W3C CSS Validator came back with no errors
 - W3C HTML Validator came back with no errors

+>As a fan of underground electronic music
+>i want to find music of that genre
+>so i can listen and download tracks.

+- Users can go the music section by going to the dropdown menu in the fixed navbar. (all devices)
+- Users can also go to music section by pressing the quicklink-icons in the navbar (tablet and desktop)

+>As an visitor of an SSE’s concert
+>i want to look up more information about SSE
+>so i can read more about his music and find out about upcoming events

+- Users can can go to the intro,music,biograpy and events section in the dropdown menu in the fixed navbar. (all devices)
+- Users can also use the quicklink-icons in the navbar (tablet and desktop).

+>As a label owner
+>i want to contact SSE
+>so i can invite him to release a track on my label.

+>As an electronic music artist
+>i want to find fellow producers
+>so i can exchange knowledge and collaborate

+- Users can go the contact by clicking the the 'CONTACT!' button on the main page or by selecting it in the dropdown-menu

 ---

 ## 5. Deployment